 - If your company reimburses you for TSA PreCheck due to frequent travel for work.

-Is TSA PreCheck worth it?
+Is TSA PreCheck Worth It?

-Some additional scenarios where TSA PreCheck can be worth the cost:
+Here are some scenarios where TSA PreCheck can be worth the cost:

 Again, if you travel internationally regularly, it's likely a better option to get Global Entry, which automatically includes TSA PreCheck.
 Global Entry allows you to get through customs faster, too.